-- A. Once your campaign platform has been approved by the Vice President School and is posted on the TASC website, you may begin campaigning face to face and through digital materials and social media; however, any financial expenditures (including social media), must be reflected in your campaign budget. - B. Each candidate school may create digital campaign material.
-Digital content may include the following: websites, videos, graphics, and other digital materials and should follow the statement of standards. - C. All social media campaigning by the candidate school must also follow the in person campaigning guidelines and time frames.
+- A. Once your campaign platform has been approved by the Vice President School and TASC Director and is posted on the TASC website, you may begin campaigning face to face and through digital materials and on social media; however, any financial expenditures (including social media, digital applications, etc), must be reflected in your campaign budget. - B. Tangible campaign items must not be worn/distributed prior to the State Annual Conference at any TASC or TASC District events. - C. Each candidate school may create digital campaign material.
+Digital content may include the following: websites, videos, graphics, and other digital materials and should follow the statement of standards. - D. Social media campaigning by the candidate school must also follow the in person campaigning guidelines but can occur at any time prior to and during the state annual conference.